marcosvaldeni/JavaScript-Exercises/README.md

 # :clipboard: List
 **1º** Write a function that takes two values, A and B as arguments.
 Return true if the values are the same and the same type.

+**1º** Write a function that takes a number as an argument.
+If the number is even, return true if not false.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**